WCHN/CTseg/README.md

 The orientation matrix in the NIfTI header of CT scans could be messed up, this means that the atlas will not align with the image data.
 This is here fixed this by a preprocessing step.
 Note that this operation requires reslicing of the image data and therefore creates a copy of the original input data (as ```r*.nii```).
 Setting the ```correct_header``` option of CTseg to ```false``` disables this preprocessing step.

+A **skull-stripped** version of the input image is produced by default (prefixed s_ to the original filename). **Total brain volume** (TBV) and **intercranial volume** (TIV) are also computed by the algorithm and returned as the second argument of the CTseg function.
+Note that both of these routines uses only the GM, WM and CSF segmentations of the algorithm.
+The skull-stripped volume will therefore not include the meninges, the sinuses or any calcifications; the TIV might therefore also be slighly underestimated.

 For converting DICOM CT to NIfTI, we recommend using SPM12's ```spm_dicom_convert```.
 This DICOM converter can deal with the fact that many CT images often are acquired with variable slice thickness.
 If this is not accounted for when reconstructing the NIfTI file, the head shape can be deformed.

 If you find the code useful, please consider citing one of the publications in the *References* section.
+Hopefully, a more thourogh validation of the method will be written up soon.

 ## Dependencies